fairen-group/mof-biocompatibility/README.md

 In the directory *safe-MOFs*, we provide CSD refcodes and pore properties of MOFs which were reported to be safe.

 ## Citing
-If you use the tools developed in this study - please consider citing our work.
-[This will be updated as soon as the paper is published (underway)]
+If you use the tools developed in this study - please consider citing our work. **This will be updated as soon as the paper is published (underway)**

+Menon, D. and Fairen-Jimenez, D., 2024.
+Guiding the rational design of biocompatible MOFs for drug delivery using machine learning. *Under revision*

 ## Contributing
 Contributions, whether filing an issue, making a pull request, or forking, are appreciated.